Navajo weaving: Wider commerce

 A transitional blanket, woven circa 1880–1885.
 The thick handspun yarns and synthetic dyes are typical of pieces made during the transition from blanket weaving to rug weaving, when more weavings were sold to outsiders.

 Commerce expanded after the Santa Fe Trail opened in 1822, and greater numbers of examples survive.
 Until 1880, all such textiles were blankets as opposed to rugs.
 In 1850, these highly prized trade items sold for $50 in gold, a huge sum at that time.

 Railroad service reached Navajo lands in the early 1880s and resulted in considerable expansion of the market for Navajo woven goods.
 According to Kathy M'Closkey of the University of Windsor in Ontario, Canada, "wool production more than doubled between 1890 and 1910, yet textile production escalated more than 800%".
 Purchases of manufactured yarn compensated for the deficit in wool production.
 Federal government reports affirmed that this weaving, which was performed almost exclusively by women, was the most profitable Navajo industry during that era.
 Quality declined in some regards as the weavers attempted to keep up with demand.
 However, today the average price of a rug is about $8,000.

+Traders have been an important part of the economy on reservations, first appearing in the Southwest in 1868.
+By 1890, there were eight trading posts officially established on Navajo Reservation with unlicensed posts rapidly growing on the outskirts outside of government control.
+Navajo weaving and jewelry were often used in trading and by the mid-nineteenth century Navajo weaving were popular tourist items.

 Several European-American merchants influenced Navajo weaving during the next decades.
 The first to advertise Navajo textiles in a catalog was C. N. Cotton in 1894.
 Cotton encouraged professional production and marketing among his peers and the weavers whose work they handled.
 Another trader named John B. Moore, who settled in the Chuska Mountains in 1897 attempted to improve the quality of textiles he traded.
 He attempted to regulate the cleaning and dyeing process of artisans who did business with him, and shipped wool intended for higher grade weaving outside the region for factory cleaning.
 He limited the range of dyes in textiles he traded and refused to deal fabric that had included certain commercially produced yarns.
 Moore's catalogs identified individual textile pieces rather than illustrating representative styles.
 He appears to have been instrumental in introducing new motifs to Navajo weaving.
 Carpets from the Caucasus region were popular among Anglo-Americans at that time.
 Both the Navajo and the Caucasus weavers worked under similar conditions and in similar styles, so it was relatively simple for them to incorporate Caucasus patterns such as an octagonal motif known as a gul.